ePortfolio Awards Luncheon Honors Exceptional Students

 Office of University Writing

-On May 1, the ePortfolio Project at Auburn University named two Auburn students—Jessica Gilpin and Brent Warr—as recipients of the Outstanding ePortfolio Award for their exceptional ePortfolios.
-Winners of this award have demonstrated excellence in creating ePortfolios directed toward the professional audiences in their respective fields.
-These students received the honor during the fifth annual ePortfolio Awards Luncheon hosted by Provost Bill Hardgrave and the Office of University Writing’s ePortfolio Project.
+On April 30, the ePortfolio Project at Auburn University honored three Auburn University students for their creation of exceptional ePortfolios.
+Bailey Outwater (Nursing) and Victoria LaFave (English) we recognized with the Outstanding ePortfolio Award, and Sarah Louise Boland (Entrepreneurship) earned the ePortfolio Award for Excellence in Design.
+Winners of these awards have demonstrated excellence in creating ePortfolios directed toward the professional audiences in their respective fields.
+These students received the honor during the sixth annual ePortfolio Awards Luncheon, hosted by the Office of University Writing.

 A committee of faculty and students reviewed nominations from disciplines across the university and selected the winners based on the four primary learning outcomes of the ePortfolio Project: effective communication, critical thinking through reflection, visual literacy, and technical competence.

-Last year, the American Association of Colleges and Universities recognized ePortfolios as a High Impact Practice.
+In 2018, the American Association of Colleges and Universities (AAC&U) recognized ePortfolios as a High Impact Practice.
 The university selected ePortfolios as its QEP (Quality Enhancement Plan) in 2012 and has been working with faculty to integrate ePortfolios into the curriculum across disciplines, promoting deeper learning and engagement among students.

 The ePortfolio Project has generated a multitude of conference papers, publications, and webinars from Auburn faculty and staff, and the Office of University Writing often serves as a resource for institutions across the region, nation, and world that are working to launch ePortfolios on their campuses.
-Provost Hardgrave noted, “That we can rise to such a visible position of leadership in only five years bodes very well for the future of the Project and the future of Auburn.”
+This January, the AAC&U invited Auburn students and staff to lead the luncheon plenary session at the ePortfolio Forum held during the organization’s annual meeting, recognizing Auburn as a leader in integrating ePortfolios into the curriculum.

 Archived Press Releases: